bkry-code/T-T-P/README.md

 - Text;
 - Related content.

-Publications are written in *Kirby CMS* flavoured Markdown -  of which documentation can be found (link:https://getkirby.com/docs/content/text text:here).
+Publications are written in *Kirby CMS* flavoured Markdown - of which documentation can be found [here](https://getkirby.com/docs/content/text).

 ## Updates
-The *T\T\P* theme was build for (link:https://dylandegeling.nl text: my own website), thus it is possible that there will be updates somewhere in the future (but no promises).
-The latest version of the source code will be published to (link:https:github.com/dylandegeling/t-t-p text:the GitHub page) under the GNU General Public License version 3.
+The *T\T\P* theme was build for [my own website](https://dylandegeling.nl), thus it is possible that there will be updates somewhere in the future (but no promises).
+The latest version of the source code will be published to [the GitHub page](https:github.com/dylandegeling/t-t-p) under the GNU General Public License version 3.

 — Dylan Degeling